-If you’ve followed my blog for any length of time, you’ve probably figured out that I live in Phoenix and that our “winters” aren’t typical of most winters around the country.
+If you’ve followed my blog for any length of time, you’ve probably figured out that we live in the southwest and that our “winters” aren’t typical of most winters around the country.
 During winter, we can still grow a lot of things.

 I LOVE brassicas.
 I love eating them, I love growing them.
 The brassicas that I love to grow include:

 I have trouble with brussels sprouts, but I’m able to grow the others beautifully.
 Brassicas are known for being cold tolerant and do not like high temperatures.
 They do well in the shade.
 They are a great fall/winter crop.
 Both broccoli and brussels sprouts are known to have improved flavor for having been exposed to a mild frost.

 There are many root vegetables that do well in the cold and that may actually “overwinter.”
 Some of the cold-weather root vegetables that I like to grow include: